Why understanding pain leads to better recovery

 In short, moderately painful exercises challenge the body’s threat response to pain, helping “reconceptualize” pain as safe and non-threatening.

-Consequently, patients no longer perceive pain as equal to harm, being then able to reintroduce the same movements they were avoiding before.
-Patients learn how to cope with pain — and conquer it.
+Consequently, people no longer perceive pain as equal to harm, being then able to reintroduce the same movements they were avoiding before.
+They learn how to cope with pain — and conquer it.

 Being a coper, not an avoider, is the best way to conquer pain